Africa

 This morning enjoy a game drive in Lake Manyara National Park followed by lunch at our lodge.

-Afterwards we drive 5-hours to our safari lodge in the great Serengeti (meaning 'Endless Plains'), with more amazing game viewing along the way.
+Afterwards we drive 5-hours to our safari lodge in the great Serengeti region (meaning 'Endless Plains'), with more amazing game viewing along the way.

 Serengeti National Park is a World Heritage site that hosts the largest overland wildlife migration in the world.
 Between January and March over 500,000 young wildebeest are born on the southern Ndutu Plains over a period of a few short weeks - a truly spectacular sight.
 Depending upon the rains, around April the great migration starts as over two million wildebeest, accompanied by huge herds of zebra and gazelle, travel over 500 miles northwards across the hills of the western Serengeti and across the treacherous crocodile-filled Grumeti and Mara Rivers to the open plains and rich grasslands of the Masai Mara in Kenya.
 In October these vast herds start moving southwards again, returning once more to the Ndutu Plains to give birth.